SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Advanced_configuration/Configuration.md

 ### DataMiner Configuration Archive

-The DataMiner Configuration Archive is a network share which is used by IDP to store the configuration backups.
-The below settings need to be configured:
+The DataMiner Configuration Archive is a network share used by IDP to store configuration backups.
+The following settings need to be configured:

-- **Domain** holds the domain of the account
+- **Domain**: The domain of the account used to connect to the network share.
-- **Username** holds the name of the account
+- **Username**: The name of the account used to connect to the network share.
-- **Password** holds the password of the account
+- **Password**: The password corresponding with the username.
-- **Path** is the network path to the configuration archive
+- **Path**: The network path to the configuration archive.

-The **Connection Status** can be either *Connected* or *Disconnected*.
-It will be *Connected* if the configured credentials can be used to connect to the network path.
+The **Connection Status** is *Connected* when the configured credentials can be used to connect to the network path.
+Otherwise, it is *Disconnected*.

 ### File Transfer Credentials

 These are the credentials IDP will be use to transfer files between IDP and other servers in the network.
 This includes working directories.

-The credentials are required
+The credentials are required in the following cases:

-- when configuration backups are performed by exchanging a file location.
-In that case the credentials need to have full control over the file location.
-These are required when configurati configuration backups are
+- When configuration backups are performed by exchanging a file location.
+In this case, the credentials you specify must allow full control over the file location.
-- or when configuration updates are performed.
-In that case, the credentials need to have full control over the shared locations of the working directories.
+- When configuration updates are performed.
+In this case, the credentials must allow full control over the shared locations of the working directories.

-The below settings need to be configured:
+The following settings need to be configured:

-- **Domain** holds the domain of the account
+- **Domain**: The domain of the account used to transfer files.
-- **Username** holds the name of the account
+- **Username**: The name of the account used to transfer files
-- **Password** holds the password of the account
+- **Password**: The password corresponding with the username.

+> [!NOTE]
-Note that prior to IDP 1.1.20, the file transfer credentials are mentioned under *Working Directories*.
+> Prior to IDP 1.1.20, the file transfer credentials are mentioned under *Working Directories*.

 ### Working Directories

 In the working directories list, you can specify a working directory on the network shares for each hosting DMA.
 Working directories temporarily contain files during a configuration update.
 A working directory must be available for each DMA in the DMS.

-For each working directory in the DMS, the be
+For each working directory in the DMS, the following settings need to be configured:

-- **Agent Name** contains the name of the hosting DMA e.g. *ZIINE-H66-G02*
+- **Agent Name**: The name of the hosting DMA e.g. *ZIINE-H66-G02*.
-- **Share Location** needs to be configured and is the network path and identifies how other servers can access the working directory *\\\ZIINE-H66-G02\\workingDir*
+- **Share Location**: The network path that identifies how other servers can access the working directory, e.g. *\\\ZIINE-H66-G02\\workingDir*.
+This must always be configured.
-- **Local Directory** needs to be configured and is the path on the hosting DMA of the working directory e.g. *C:\\data\\working_directory*
+- **Local Directory**: The path of the working directory on the hosting DMA, e.g. *C:\\data\\working_directory*.
+This must always be configured.
-- **Directory Status** can be either *Available* or *Not Available*.
-It will be *Available* when the working directory is accessible via the Share Location and if the File Transfer Credentials are valid.
+- **Directory Status**: This status is *Available* when the working directory is accessible via the specified share location and the specified file transfer credentials are valid.
+Otherwise, it is *Not Available*.

 ## Purge Settings